awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-files-to-fsx-datasync.md

 To migrate data into your Amazon FSx for Windows File Server setup, you need a server and network that meet the DataSync requirements\.
 To learn more, see [Requirements for DataSync](https://docs.aws.amazon.com/datasync/latest/userguide/requirements.html) in the *AWS DataSync User Guide*\.

+If are using HDD storage and will be performing large data transfers with DataSync, we recommend that you switch to using SSD storage\.
+For more information, see [Best practices for migrating existing file storage to FSx for Windows File Server](migrate-files-fsx.md#migrate-best-practices)\.

 When you have the DataSync requirements in place, you can begin transfer as discussed following\.

 ## Basic steps for migrating files using DataSync<a name="migrate-data-sync-basic-steps"></a>